ShukiSasakura/simple-wasm-receiver/README.md

 $ killall wasmer

 # invoke benchmark programs of native implementation
-# When you run this program, the following directories and files are output:
+# When you run this program, the following directory and files are output:
 # log/native/LOG_DIR/
 # log/native/LOG_DIR/40 log files
 $ ./script/test_native.sh

 # invoke benchmark programs of wasm implementation
-# When you run this program, the following directories and files are output:
+# When you run this program, the following directory and files are output:
 # log/wasm/LOG_DIR/
 # log/wasm/LOG_DIR/40 log files
 $ ./script/test_wasmer.sh